arisAlexis/microchatter/Readme.md

 # Microchatter

-is a backend server (subsystem) that you can easily integrate with your existing website so that users can havea mailbox and real-time communication.
+is a backend server (subsystem) that you can easily integrate with your existing website so that users can have a mailbox and real-time chat.

 ## Installation